 We’ve found that Homeless Health projects are a cost effective and accessible way to improve the health and wellbeing of clients we work with.
 Our work has led to tangible changes in lifestyles.
 And by encouraging people to get regular check-ups, we’ve seen health problems sorted earlier – often avoiding conditions worsening and needing more costly care.

-Our Stop the Scandal campaign has been calling for investment in specialist homelessness mental health services, and the right support upon discharge so people don’t end up sleeping rough after leaving mental health hospitals.
+Our Stop the Scandal campaign has been calling for investment in specialist homelessness mental health services.
+More information here.